Frequently Asked Questions

-The main office of the University Police Department is located in the lower level of the Student Union.
+The main office of the University Police Department is located in the upper level of the Student Union, room SU-103.
 Our hours are 9 AM to 5 PM Monday through Friday.
 The Communication Center at the entrance of campus is open 24 hours a day.
 Our non-emergency number is (815) 836-5222 or Ext.
 5222 and our emergency phone number is (815) 836-5911 or Ext.
 5911.

 I have a parking permit from last year.
 Do I need to get a new one?

-Parking Permits remain active until you deactivate them.
-You would only need a new permit if you have a different vehicle or you changed your status on campus (e.g. resident last year, commuter this year).
+All Student and Faculty/Staff permits now expire June 30th of each year.
+You must obtain a new permit each year you intend to park a vehicle on campus.
+You only need a new permit if during the school year you change to a different vehicle or you changed your status on campus (e.g. resident last year, commuter this year).

-I was a resident last year and I am a commuter student this year, what should I do about parking?
+I was a resident last year and I am a commuter student this year (or vice versa), what should I do about parking?

 What are the costs for parking permits?

-Students will be charged a $75 parking fee per semester for his or her first vehicle.
-Each additional vehicle costs $25 per semester.
-This fee is charged to your student account after you register your vehicle with the Police Department.
+Students are charged a $180 annual parking permit fee.
+The fee for each additional vehicle for the “same student” is $50 annually.
+This fee is paid online by credit card at the time of purchase.
+It is not billed to your student account.
 Lewis University will waive fees for graduate students, accelerated students and individuals who are willing to park only in the remote parking lot (NN) on the southwest side of campus.
+A limited number of Lot NN permits are available (first come – first served).

 I recently had knee surgery; can I get a temporary handicapped permit from University Police?

-If you and your doctor feel temporary handicapped parking is needed, you may apply for a placard through the State of Illinois at cyberdriveillinois.com/.
-The University Police Department cannot issue permits which allow individuals to park in handicapped spots.
+If you and your doctor feel temporary handicapped parking is needed, you may apply for a placard through the Secretary of State’s Office at cyberdriveillinois.com/.
+Local police departments cannot issue permits which allow individuals to park in handicapped spots.
+These spots are strictly regulated by the Secretary of State’s Office.

 I am a commuter student and have trouble finding parking, where can I park?

-There are typically open parking spaces in lots NN (southwest of the soccer field), ZZ (south of Dorothy Day Hall) and Z (south of Pope John Paul II Hall).
+There are typically open parking spaces in lots GG (west of the Student Recreation and Fitness Center), NN (southwest of the soccer field), ZZ (south of Dorothy Day Hall) and Z (south of Pope John Paul II Hall).

 My car did not start this morning and I will be bringing a car that is not registered.
 What should I do so that I do not get a ticket?